savoirfairelinux/cqfd/README.md

 ## Build Container Environment ##

 When cqfd runs, a docker container is launched as the environment in which to run the *command*.
-Within this environment, commands are run as the 'builder' user.
-So that this user has access to local files, the current working directory is mapped to ~builder/src/.
+Within this environment, commands are run as the same user as the one invoking cqfd (with a fallback to the 'builder' user in case it cannot be determined).
+So that this user has access to local files, the current working directory is mapped to the same location inside the container.

 ### SSH Handling ###

-The local ~/.ssh directory is mapped to the corresponding directory in the build container i.e. ~builder/.ssh.
+The local ~/.ssh directory is also mapped to the corresponding directory in the build container.
 This effectively enables SSH agent forwarding so a build can, for example, pull authenticated git repos.

-Note that it may be helpful to specify the local user name in the .ssh/config file as this isn't the default on the builder e.g.

-	$ echo "User $USER" >> ~/.ssh/config

 ## Requirements ##